-- provide equal treatment and access to information, resources, and services; - be intentionally inclusive and fair in our recruiting and hiring, and promoting practices; - encourage and support the Diversity Council that monitors progress and provides educational opportunities and workshops for on-growing growth in diversity; - provide culturally-sensitive personnel policies and management; - with leadership from the Trustees and the Development Office, seek funding that supports training and awareness programs for overcoming racism and improving our capacity to serve diverse churches; - be attentive to the needs of ethnic and race specific programs, tracks, and courses.
+- provide equal treatment and access to information, resources, and services; - be intentionally inclusive and fair in our recruiting and hiring, and promoting practices; - encourage and support the Diversity Council that monitors progress and provides educational opportunities and workshops for ongoing growth in diversity; - provide culturally-sensitive personnel policies and management; - with leadership from the Trustees and the Development Office, seek funding that supports training and awareness programs for overcoming racism and improving our capacity to serve diverse churches; - be attentive to the needs of ethnic and race specific programs, tracks, and courses.

 Initiated by CATS; rewritten by Joint Faculty Committee on Multiethnic Concerns; additions and revisions by Student Multicultural Concerns Committee, Staff Committee, School of Intercultural Studies and School of Psychology faculties, School of Theology Biblical Studies, Ministry Studies, and Theology Divisions, Faculty Senate, Marianne Meye Thompson, Charles Scalise, Rich Erickson, and Barbara Bell.
 Revised May 28, 2002; JFCMC, Glen Stassen and Seyoon Kim.
 The statement was reviewed and edited by JFCMC in 2008-2009.
 The edited version was approved by the JFCMC on June 1, 2009.
-The statement was further revised by Aaron Dorsey and reviewed by members of the Diversity Council in 2020.
+The statement was further revised by Aaron Dorsey, reviewed by members of the Diversity Council in 2020 and adopted by the Faculty Senate and Joint Faculty in May 2020.